AY2526S1-CS2103T-W10-2/tp/docs/DeveloperGuide.md

 - Add more parameters with prefix p/ with UUIDs of *unavailable* properties.
 - Add arbitrary whitespace.

-##### Marking unsold as unsold
+##### Marking an available property as unsold

-Command: `unsold p/UUID`
+Command: `unsold p/ID`

 To simulate: <br>
 - Have at least 1 *available* property in the current filtered property list.
-- Run the above command with UUID replaced with the UUID of an *available* property in the current filtered property list.
+- Run the above command with ID replaced with the ID of an *available* property in the current filtered property list.

 Expected:<br>
-- Displays the following error message:<br>`TBA`
+- Displays the following error message:<br>`The properties with the following IDs do not exist or were already marked as unsold: ID`<br>`Command has been aborted.`
 - No change to the GUI.

 Variations:<br>
-- Add more parameters with prefix p/ with valid property UUIDs.<br>A similar output should display as long as one property input is *available*.
+- Add more parameters with prefix p/ with valid property IDs.<br>A similar output should display as long as one property input is *available*.
 - Add arbitrary whitespace.

 ##### Marking invalid properties as unsold

-Command: `unsold p/UUID`
+Command: `unsold p/ID`

 To simulate: <br>
-- Run the above command with UUID replaced with a value that is not the same as any of the property UUIDs in the current filtered property list.
+- Run the above command with ID replaced with a value that is not the same as any of the property IDs in the current filtered property list.

 Expected:<br>
-- Displays the following error message:<br>`The properties with the following IDs were not found: UUID`<br>`Command has been aborted.`
+- Displays the following error message:<br>`The properties with the following IDs do not exist or were already marked as unsold: ID`<br>`Command has been aborted.`
 - No change to the GUI.

 Variations:<br>